‘Teen Mom 2’s Jenelle Evans’ Ex, Courtland Rogers, Spills On His Secret Meeting With Barb

 According to Rogers, the pair didn’t even discuss Jenelle Evans.

 In November of 2015, the star’s former husband was arrested for heroin possession.
-Since he was a repeat offender, he was not eligible for early release, however he managed to do so by participating in a rehab program that offered a supervised exit from jail.
+Since he was a repeat offender, he was not eligible for early release.
+However, he managed to do so by participating in a rehab program that offered a supervised exit from jail.

 “Been dreaming about this day for a longgggggg time now,” he wrote on his Twitter the day he was released.

-Jenelle Evans’ former husband has been drug free since September 11, 2013.
+Jenelle Evans’ former husband has been drug-free since September 11, 2013.

 While some thought he may try to win Jenelle Evans back, it seems that isn’t really part of his plan, though he has let on that he has regrets about their relationship.